REVIEW: CTE Online's High School Marketing Curriculum

 High school business educators often struggle with finding materials to teach marketing courses that aren’t related to sports or entertainment.

-This is because students flock to the ‘fun’ marketing courses, but don’t want to spend time learning the fundamentals of the marketing industry.
+This is because students flock to the ‘fun’ marketing courses, but don’t want to spend time learning the fundamentals of the marketing.

 CTE Online is one solution business teachers use to overcome this challenge.
 It has a course outline specific to teaching those basic marketing concepts in high school.